Jamie O'Neal

-Jamie O'Neal (born 3 June 1968) is an Australian country singer and songwriter.
+Jamie O'Neal (born 3 June 1968) is an Australian-American country music singer and songwriter.

 In 2000, O'Neal released her first studio album, Shiver.
 The album included the back-to-back number one singles "There Is No Arizona" and "When I Think About Angels".
 Two other singles were released: the title track, which reached No. 21 on the country charts, and "Frantic", which reached No. 41 in 2002.
-She released her second studio album, Brave, in 2005.
-Her third studio album, Eternal, was released on 27 May 2014.
+She released her second studio album, Brave, in 2005 with singles Trying to Find Atlantis which reached number 17 and Somebody’s Hero which reached number 3.
+O’Neal’s third studio album, Eternal, was released on 27 May 2014.

 Early life

 O'Neal was born Jamie Murphy in Sydney, to parents Jimmy and Julie Murphy, who were also professional musicians.
 She, her parents, and her younger sister, Samantha, sang in The Murphy Family band in the 1970s until her parents divorced.
 In the early part of her adult career she was a backing singer in Australia, appearing on Kylie Minogue's Enjoy Yourself Tour of Australia, UK, Europe and Far East Asia in 1990.
 She rejoined Minogue in 1991 for the Let's Get To It Tour of the UK and Ireland.